 Even as economies gradually reopen and the vaccine made available, couches, dining tables, and bedrooms continue to double up as cockpits where people browse for products, compare brands and prices, check availability, and allow social media reviews to weigh out their next buy.

-As the initial stages of the pandemic-induced stockpiling wane, these outcomes combined with the holiday shopping performances are offering businesses some tangible action points from the evolving homebody economy.
+As the initial stages of the pandemic-induced stockpiling wane, e-commerce-in-2021 will see these outcomes combined with the holiday shopping performances offering businesses some tangible action points from the evolving homebody economy.
 For those of us unfamiliar with the term, homebody economy in the COVID-19 light refers to the pattern of consumers working and shopping from home.

 At the time of writing this article, 27.6% of the 7.74 billion people world over shop online.
 With many more slated to get onboard, let’s look at the top impact areas e-commerce marketers can leverage to align their marketing and growth strategies for success: